-Prospective students are encouraged to review this catalog prior to signing an enrollment agreement and to review the School Performance Fact Sheet for the Master of Legal Studies program, which must be provided prior to signing an enrollment agreement.
+As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
+You are also encouraged to review the School Performance Fact Sheet for the Master of Legal Studies program, which must be provided to you prior to signing an enrollment agreement.